titumozammel/human-energy-enablement/README.md

 > **Capability may exist without the organizational conditions required for that capability to be effectively applied.**

-HEEn therefore focuses not only on whether people have capability, but whether the organization enables that capability to become usable in the work that matters.
+HEEn therefore focuses not only on whether people possess capability, but whether the organization enables that capability to become usable in the work that matters.

 ---